Contract Manufacturing of Custom Plastic Parts – Wide Variety of Materials

 Dielectric Manufacturing has a wide variety of thermoset materials and thermoplastic materials available to fabricate custom plastic parts.
-With our extensive knowledge of plastics, we’ll make sure the optimal material is selected for plastic machining of your part.
+With our extensive knowledge of plastics, we’ll make sure the optimal material is selected for plastic machining of your components.

 When you are considering plastic manufacturing companies, contact us to learn how you can benefit from our approach to custom plastics using either thermoplastic materials or thermoset materials.

 We use CNC machines, not injection molding machines, to fabricate plastic components with great precision.
 Read about the difference.

 Learn about thermoset plastic and thermoplastic material properties, see answers to frequently asked questions about parts and assemblies, and get other information on component fabrication and machining.